ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 3. Increase inputs gradually to full stick deflection
 4. Go to full stick deflection and letting the sticks spring back to centre

 If the aircraft begins to overshoot significantly or oscillate after the stick input, halt the tests before the situation begins to endanger the aircraft.
-The aircraft may require manual tuning (:ref:`see next section <Manual tuning of Roll and Pitch>`) before autotune can be run.
+The aircraft may require manual tuning (:ref:`see next section <ac_rollpitchtuning>`) before autotune can be run.

 To test the stabilization loops independent of the input shaping, set the parameter: :ref:`ATC_RATE_FF_ENAB <ATC_RATE_FF_ENAB>` to 0.